Office 365: Convert Distribution List to Microsoft 365 Group

 Upgrade-DistributionGroup -DLIdentities marketing@crescent.com,hr@crescent.com,finanace@contoso.com

-How about upgrading all eligible distribution lists to Microsoft 365 group?
+How about upgrading all eligible distribution lists to the Microsoft 365 group?

 Get-EligibleDistributionGroupForMigration | Foreach-Object { Upgrade-DistributionGroup -DLIdentities $_.PrimarySMTPAddress }